PatriciaNDev/ecogrow/README.md

 ![Captura de Tela do Projeto](/ecogrowMobile.gif)

-## 🌱Acesso ao projeto:
+## 🌱Project access:

-Link de acesso(url)
+Link (url)

-## 🌱Como executar projeto:
+## 🌱How to execute the project:

-1. Clone este repositório em seu ambiente de desenvolvimento local: `git clone https://github.com/PatriciaNDev/ecogrow.git`.
-Ou faça download dos arquivos.
+1. Clone this repository to your local development environment: `git clone https://github.com/PatriciaNDev/ecogrow.git`.
+Or download the files.
-2. Abra o arquivo `index.html` no seu navegador.
+2. Execute the file `index.html` in your browser.
-3. Explore as diferentes páginas e funcionalidades do EcoGrow.
+3. Explore the different pages and features of EcoGrow.

-## 🌱Melhorias futuras:
+## 🌱Future improvements:

-Embora o projeto EcoGrow já demonstre várias habilidades técnicas e conceituais, existem áreas para futuras melhorias e expansões, incluindo:
+While the EcoGrow project already demonstrates several technical and conceptual skills, there are areas for future improvements and expansions, including:

-- Implementação de um backend real, permitindo a interação com um banco de dados para armazenar e recuperar dados de produtos, usuários, etc.
+- Implementation of a real backend, allowing interaction with a database to store and retrieve data about products, users, etc.
-- Aprimoramento do design e da experiência do usuário para tornar o site ainda mais intuitivo e envolvente.
+- Improved design and user experience to make the website even more intuitive and engaging.

-## 🌱Contato:
+## 🌱Contact:

-Se tiver alguma dúvida, sugestão ou apenas quiser dizer olá, entre em contato através do email patricia.ns.dev@gmail.com.
+If you have any questions, suggestions or just want to say hello, please contact me via email patricia.ns.dev@gmail.com.

-🌱 Obrigada por explorar o EcoGrow! 🌱
+🌱 Thanks for exploring EcoGrow! 🌱